Distinctive Competence

 - Learn from Embodied Cognition

-Surprisingly, when children lie on the floor and are asked, “What is touching the floor?”
+Surprisingly, you may find that when children lie on the floor, and are asked, “What is touching the floor?”
 They say, “Nothing.”
-Teach them embodied cognition, the Sensory Body (SB) and you just introduced their best friend.
+Awareness inside the body is the first objective to the WTM methods.
+Teach them the sense of embodiment and they understand more about what they are thinking and feeling.

 There are two parts to the WTM program, Part I and Part II.
-Part I lessons are easy and anyone can teach them.
-Part II is for movement specialists and researchers interested in movement and cognitive development.
+Part I lessons are easy, and anyone can teach them.
+Part II is more challenging to teach, and to improve cognitive behavior you may need a movement specialist such as a Feldenkrais® Practitioner.
+Read short descriptions below.

 Part II of WTM is for movement specialists (yoga, research, counseling, or child development professionals).
 The methodology uses movement to clarify movement, not correct right or wrong moves.
 The sense of motion becomes a teacher to the participant’s uniqueness and behavioral patterns of motion.